ninegua/ic-blackhole/README.md

 *A black hole is a region in space with a gravitational pull so strong that nothing, not even light, can escape through it.*

-Once a canister sets its only controller to a black hole, it becomes immutable.
+Once a canister sets its only controller to a black hole, it becomes immutable and more!

 ## How to verify it is a black hole